Not quite a flat-bed, not quite a travel trailer, what is a pop up camper?

 As with any winter camping trip, thorough planning and the right equipment will help ensure a safer adventure.
 For your pop up camper, take special note of canvas care, assume you’ll suffer electricity outages, and protect pipes.

-If you are considering a pop up camper then it would also be worth investigating the alternatives.
+If you are considering a pop-up tent camper, then it would also be worth investigating alternatives.

 Pop up campers are entry-level, towed recreational vehicles.
 They vary greatly in size and price.
 Take time to think about what you’re looking for in your pop up camper.
 By balancing features, cost, weight, and your tow vehicle’s capabilities you can find a match that meets your budget and provides a base for your outdoor adventures.